roliveira81/CI-MS3-Portuglish/README.md

 ##### Existing Features

 > - Designed with HTML, CSS, JavaScript, Python+Flask, MongoDB.
+> - Home page with list of published posts
-> - Search bar with categories
+> - Search bar for posts
+> - Results page, with options to like, dislike or report entries
 > - About section
 > - New User registration page
 > - Sign-In page
-> - Create a Post page, with edit and delete functions
+> - Profile page to allow colaborators to create, edit and delete functions
-> - Results page, with options to like, dislike or report entries
 > - Reference to poster on each public entry
 > - Footer with social media links

+##### Features left to Implement.
+In the future, it would be nice to implement the following features:

+- Search posts by category and tags
+- Allow visitors comments

 ### Portuglish Database Model and Schema